olim88/Dastan/README.md

 # Dastan
 dastan game made in python using qt6

+# config
+there is a config toml file to configure the modification to the base game on and off by changing the bool.

 # why
 I had time to spend on this. so i did somthing and made this ugly code